MarkDementev/AppWithDocker/README.md

 operationType: DEPOSIT or WITHDRAW.
 DEPOSIT - add amount to wallet.
-WITHDROW - remove amount to wallet.
+WITHDRAW - remove amount to wallet.

 ```sh
 {